Skip to content

 The most important conversion you'll ever memorize—because a cup of flour weighs completely differently than a cup of sugar.

-If you've ever followed a US recipe and wondered why your baked goods don't match the photos, or tried converting a metric recipe to cups and felt lost, this is the guide for you.
+If you've ever followed a US recipe and wondered why your baked goods don't look anything like the photos, or tried to convert a metric recipe to cups and ended up completely lost — this is the guide for you.
 The short answer: a cup weighs between 80 grams and 340 grams depending on what you're measuring.
-But understanding why will transform how you cook.
+But understanding why will genuinely change how you cook.

 Why Cups and Grams Are Different

-A cup is a volume measurement—it measures space, not weight.
+A cup is a volume measurement — it measures space, not weight.
 A gram is a weight measurement.
 When you scoop a cup of flour versus a cup of honey, they take up the same space but weigh dramatically different amounts.
 Flour is light and airy; honey is dense and heavy.
+Same cup, very different story.

-This is why professional bakers and cookbook authors have switched to grams entirely.
-If a recipe says "250g of flour," you'll get identical results every single time.
-But if it says "2 cups of flour," the result depends on whether you spooned it gently or scooped aggressively from the bag—and that can swing the weight by 25-30%.
+This is why professional bakers and cookbook authors have moved to grams entirely.
+If a recipe says "250g of flour," you'll get the same results every single time.
+But "2 cups of flour" depends on whether you spooned it gently or scooped straight from the bag — and that can swing the weight by 25-30%.

 The Quick Reference: Grams Per Ingredient

-Here are the most common cooking ingredients and their gram equivalents for 1 cup:
+Here are the most common ingredients and their gram equivalents for 1 cup:

 How to Measure Correctly Every Time

 For dry ingredients (flour, sugar, oats, cocoa): Spoon the ingredient into your measuring cup and level off with a straight edge.
-Do NOT scoop the cup directly into the bag—this compacts the ingredient and can add 20-40% extra weight.
+Don't scoop the cup directly into the bag — this compacts the ingredient and can add 20-40% extra weight.
 I learned this the hard way after years of dense, disappointing cakes.

-For wet ingredients (honey, oil, milk): Use a clear measuring cup, set it on a flat surface, and read the measurement at eye level.
-The bottom of the meniscus (the curved surface) is where you read—not the top.
-This small detail prevents a surprising amount of mess.
+For wet ingredients (honey, oil, milk): Use a clear measuring cup, set it on a flat surface, and read at eye level.
+Read from the bottom of the meniscus (the curved surface) — not the top.
+It sounds fussy but it's worth it, and it prevents a surprising amount of mess.

 For butter and cream cheese: Cut the block into tablespoon-sized pieces and drop them into your dry measuring cup until you hit your target.
-This is faster and more accurate than trying to compress cold butter into a cup.
+It's faster and more accurate than trying to smoosh cold butter into a cup.

 The Ingredient Breakdown